gearglow/ReptiliaWithATwist/The List.md

 ## Chapter 14: Fallout

-Elysia found it hard to pay attention the next day.
+A lot of things happened very quickly once the Goblet issue was settled, and Elysia found it hard to pay attention the next day.
 There had apparently been a party in the Gryffindor common room, but she'd stayed in the Room of Requirement until well past curfew with Luna and Hermione, alternately snogging and blowing things up.
 They finally shadow-walked back to their dorms around midnight, glad that the wards only stopped apparition.

 She'd written Sirius first thing in the morning, telling him about how she'd already contacted Eberhardt, Bulstrode, & Tonks about the matter, but it looked like she was stuck competing.